 The Diaconate Program is an educational and formational initiative of the Holy Eparchial Synod of the Greek Orthodox Archdiocese of America and Holy Cross Greek Orthodox School of Theology.
-The program is intended for individuals who are interested in serving the Greek Orthodox Archdiocese of America as deacons and is designed to prepare individuals for service to the Church as deacons.
-Upon successful completion of the program, students will receive a Certificate of Study.
+The program is intended for individuals who are interested in serving the Greek Orthodox Archdiocese of America as deacons and is designed to prepare these candidates for service to the Church as deacons.
+Upon successful completion of the program, candidates will receive a Certificate of Study.
 Although the program is primarily designed for individuals affiliated with the Greek Orthodox Archdiocese, persons from other jurisdictions may apply to participate in the program.

 The program does not meet the requirements for ordination to the priesthood nor is the program a first step in the process leading towards ordination to the priesthood.
 Individuals interested in pursuing ordination to the priesthood are encouraged to apply for admission to the full-time Master of Divinity (M.Div.) program at Holy Cross.
-Applicants should be aware that admission into and successful completion of the Diaconate Program is not a guarantee for ordination.
+Applicants should be aware that admission into and successful completion of the diaconate Program is not a guarantee for ordination.
 It is understood that the Holy Synod will determine the final criteria for ordination to the diaconate and that diaconal assignments to a particular parish, or ministry, are made by one's Metropolitan.

 Inquiries and application into the Diaconate Program are made through the Office of Admissions at Hellenic College Holy Cross.
 Individuals who are interested in enrolling in the Diaconate Program must meet the following requirements: